-Queen's Community Music, in partnership with The Joe Chithalen Memorial Musical Instrument Lending Library (Joe's M.I.L.L.) and First Avenue Public School (Limestone District School Board), was excited to launch Sistema Kingston in 2015 - an intensive after school music program for at-risk children that focuses on positive social change through the pursuit of musical excellence.
+Queen's Community Music, in partnership with The Joe Chithalen Memorial Musical Instrument Lending Library (Joe's M.I.L.L.) and Limestone District School Board was excited to launch Sistema Kingston in 2015 - an intensive after school music program for underserved children that focuses on positive social growth through the pursuit of musical excellence.

 Through free, group centered music instruction, Sistema Kingston emphasizes inclusivity and teamwork, builds personal persistence, and fosters creativity and personal responsibility in all of its activities.
 Using the Venezuelan El Sistema as its model, Sistema Kingston aspires to bring social change to inspire children to reach their full potential as students, musicians and citizens.

 Sistema Kingston embraces the five principles of Venezuelan El Sistema:

 - Social Change - social transformation through the pursuit of musical excellence.
 One happens through the other and neither is prioritized at the expense of the other.